phptuts/codingwithnoah/arduino-blockly/lesson-2-serial-monitor/index.md

 #### Challenge Digital Write Review

-a) Can you turn on led using the digital write block.
+a) Can you turn on led using the DigitalWrite block?

 ![Challenge 1 a](/images/arduino-block/lesson-2/challenge-1-a.jpg)